 humans.
 Besides smaller structures on the premises,

 there are two larger ones: the 17th-century "castle" (image,

 below left) recently restored, and the 5,000 sq.

 meter Merola Greenhouse.

 The castle contains

 section as well as the fascinating section on

 paleobotany, displaying the evolution of plant life

 throughout the history of our planet.

 photo (top) and photo directly

-and by Fulvio De Marinis.
+above by Fulvio De Marinis